RedisGears/RedisGears/docs/cluster_support.md

 All the limitation listed on [Coroutine](sync_and_async_run.md) are also applied to remote functions.
 Remote function come with some extra limitations:

 * Remote function can only perform read operations.
-An attempt to perform a write opperation will result in an error.
+An attempt to perform a write operation will result in an error.
-* Remote function are not prommised to successed (if the shard crashed for example).
+* Remote function are not promise to success (if the shard crashed for example).
 In such case a timeout error will be given.